-The following criteria represents the general framework within which the County's Treasury investment program shall be conducted:
+The following criteria represents the general framework by which the County's Treasury investment program shall be conducted:

-- (a) The laws of the State of California and the Prudent Investor Standard shall be the primary standards by which all County Treasury investments are transacted. - (b) Surplus treasury fund management and investment transactions are the responsibility of the Treasurer. - (c) The Treasurer strives to maintain the level of investment of all funds as near 100 percent as possible through daily projections and cash flow forecasting. - (d) The basic premise underlying the Investment Policy is to ensure that the pooled funds are always safe and available when needed. - (e) Surplus treasury funds are all funds which are not required to meet the bank's demands on the Treasury to redeem warrants or cover other County disbursement obligations on any given day.
+- (a) The laws of the State of California and the Prudent Investor Standard shall be the primary standards by which all County Treasury investments are transacted. - (b) The basic premise underlying the Investment Policy is to ensure that the pooled funds are always safe and readily available. - (c) Surplus treasury funds are the funds not required to meet the bank's demand on the Treasury to redeem warrants or cover other County disbursement obligations on any given day. - (d) Surplus treasury fund management and investment transactions are the responsibility of the Treasurer. - (e) The Treasurer strives to invest all surplus funds in the Investment Pool by anticipating pool participant activities and needs through daily projections and cash flow forecasting.